OpenLocalizationTestOrg/azure-docs-pr-test.it-IT/articles/batch/batch-linux-nodes.md

 const int nodeCount = 1;

 // Obtain a collection of all available node agent SKUs.
-// This allows us tooselect from a list of supported
+// This allows us to select from a list of supported
 // VM image/node agent combinations.
 List<NodeAgentSku> nodeAgentSkus =
     batchClient.PoolOperations.ListNodeAgentSkus().ToList();

-// Define a delegate specifying properties of hello VM image
+// Define a delegate specifying properties of the VM image
-// that we wish toouse.
+// that we wish to use.
 Func<ImageReference, bool> isUbuntu1404 = imageRef =>
     imageRef.Publisher == "Canonical" &&
     imageRef.Offer == "UbuntuServer" &&
     imageRef.Sku.Contains("14.04");

-// Obtain hello first node agent SKU in hello collection that matches
+// Obtain the first node agent SKU in the collection that matches
 // Ubuntu Server 14.04.
 Note that there are one or more image
 // references associated with this node agent SKU.
 NodeAgentSku ubuntuAgentSku = nodeAgentSkus.First(sku =>